ForModLabUHel/forClimate/README_mottiprebas.md

 # Change as needed using '/' for directory path also  in Windows
 MOTTI_LOCATION=pathlib.Path("/Apps/MottiPrebas/MottiPrebas/")
 ```
-Edit the path strings according to `mottiwb` and `R` installation locations.
+Edit the path strings for RHOME and MOTTI_LOCATION according to `R` and `mottiwb` installation locations respectively.

 Start the Python virtual environment, go to *forClimate* directory and type for command line help: